 What is an overactive bladder?

-Having an overactive bladder means that you often have the urge to urinate—a feeling which you may feel is beyond your control.
+People who suffer from an overactive bladder suffer from a consistent urge to urinate—a feeling which you may feel is beyond your control.
 An overactive bladder may lead you to incontinence, or the involuntary loss of urine.
 The problem lies in the storage of urine in the bladder.

 Having an overactive bladder may leave you feeling embarrassed.
 You might try to hide the problem, and limit your engagements with friends as a result.
 The good news is that this problem can be maintained and controlled.
 The first step is to visit your doctor, who will evaluate your symptoms to try to identify a cause.
 In most cases, though, the management of overactive bladder syndrome involves implementing behavioral strategies, such as timed urination and bladder-holding techniques.
 If these options don’t work, other treatments are available.